 used to camouflage.

-Upon graduating from Ritsumeikan University, she moved to NY in 2005.
+Upon graduating from Ritsumeikan University, she moved to NY.
 Passionate about community organizations and leveraging the arts for social change, she earned a masters in Arts and Cultural Management at Pratt Institute in Brooklyn.
 During her time there, she launched an educational program for a non-profit, where she created curricula and facilitated workshops with international recording artists on issues of immigration and identity.
 Tanaka brought this program to the United Nations/Global Ministries and World Savvy, as well as Brooklyn high schools.

 The seed had been planted.